Scarfies: Production

 Despite the deliberate use of shots focusing on the city's dowdier and darker elements, much of the film's photography and soundtrack is an homage to the city, including the use of several Dunedin sound songs in the soundtrack (top local band The Clean even make a cameo appearance during the film).

 The film initially had a small production budget of $250,000, but later received an additional $1.6 million in funding from the New Zealand Film Commission.

 Reception

-Scarfies was well-received, described as "...the most outlandishly entertaining New Zealand film for years...", and did well at the box-office.
+Scarfies was well-received, described as "...the most outlandishly entertaining New Zealand film for years..." by the New Zealand Herald, and did well at the box-office.